bhavya301/Getting-and-cleaning-data-project/README.md

 The data is then grouped by subject and activity, and summarized by each variable's mean.
 The end result is a tidy data set, conforming to Hadley Wickham's tidy data principles Tidy Data.
 The tidy data set is written to the file tidyDataset.txt.

-Data Processing Description and Variable Names: CodeBook.md The file CodeBook.md describes the processing steps and variables used in run_analysis.R and supplements the README.txt included in the original downloaded archive.
+Data Processing Description and Variable Names: CodeBook.md The file CodeBook.md describes the processing steps and variables used in run_analysis.R.